friend1ws/nanomonsv/README.md

 Starting with version 0.5.0, the use of the control panel is supported.
 In this software, supporting reads for SVs are collected for multiple samples other than the target sample, and such reads are removed as common noise (or those derived from common SVs) in the `get` stage.
-This strategy is expected to exclude many false positives as well as improving computational cost.
+This strategy is expected to exclude many false positives as well as improve computational cost.

 We have prepared the command to create control panels from the user's own sequencing data.
 In addition, for users who do not have sufficient sequencing data that can serve as a control panel (or just do not have time for processing),